nextlevelshit/Linux-101/README.md

 And you can see, that the beginning of your command line changed to something similiar like ```pi@raspberrypi / $```.
 The only difference is that ```~``` changed to ```/```.

+But listen, this is not the only thing happening.
+This is fundamental stuff to navigate through you your file system.
+In the next chapter you will learn how to read the containing files and folders.
+So you can type

 ## ```ls``` List content of the current directory
 You have seen that your command line is something like a magnifiying glass on a specific folder or rather directory.
 Every command you will type in the terminal will have its starting point from there.
 If you have follwed the previous parts you are currently in the root directory ```/```.